jorelpilarta/FurTales/README.md

 ## Client(PHP)
 1. Run the Wamp Server as an administrator.
-  1. Right click on the Wamp Server Icon.
+* Right click on the Wamp Server Icon.
-  2. Click run as administrator.
+* Click run as administrator.
-  3. Click yes.
+* Click yes.

 2. Copy the files located in the taker folder to the www directory of the wamp folder.
-  i.
-Copy all the contents of the folder name Client. ii.
-Click on the Wamp Server icon located in the task bar, or the lower right corner of the desktop. iii.
-Click on www directory. iv.
-Delete the contents of the folder.
+* Copy all the contents of the folder name Client.
+* Click on the Wamp Server icon located in the task bar, or the lower right corner of the desktop.
+* Click on www directory.
+* Delete the contents of the folder.
-  v.
-Paste the copied files.
+* Paste the copied files.

 3. Import the furtales.sql from the www directory to the phpMyAdmin
-  i.
-Click on the Wamp Server icon located at the lower right corner of the desktop. ii.
-Click on phpMyAdmin. iii.
-Click on the import tab in the upper menu. iv.
-Click Choose file and select furtales.sql and click open.
+* Click on the Wamp Server icon located at the lower right corner of the desktop.
+* Click on phpMyAdmin.
+* Click on the import tab in the upper menu.
+* Click Choose file and select furtales.sql and click open.
-  v.
-Click "Go" button.
+* Click "Go" button.

  4. Access the localhost in the browser
-  i.
-Open a web browser (i.e. Google Chrome, Mozilla Firefox, etc.) ii.
-On the address bar, type local host.
+* Open a web browser (i.e. Google Chrome, Mozilla Firefox, etc.)
+* On the address bar, type local host.

  5. Log in using a registered taker